Alternative Choices for You

 Next, we tested for leaks on a MacBook.
 Again we detected no IP leaks, DNS leaks, or WebRTC leaks.
 This means that the VPN is functioning correctly.

-AtlasVPN is based in the USA, which is a problematic place for a VPN to be located.
+The big potential issue here is that AtlasVPN is based in the USA, which is a problematic place for a VPN to call home.
 America is home to the NSA, warrants, and gag orders.
 As a result, it is possible for any company (including VPNs) to be served a warrant that forces it provides data to the government.

 Like most other US-based VPN providers, AtlasVPN has a strong no logs policy.
 This should mean that even if the VPN is approached by the authorities, it will have no data to hand over.